MattHarrington/BuildCamp/Thursday/Session_20_Caching_and_Scaling/README.md

 ```

 6. Run the code.
 This creates a client to the Redis server you already have running.
 The native Redis commands are mapped to functions on the `client` object.
+7. Documentation for the `redis` npm module is here: https://github.com/mranney/node_redis.

 Continue learning Redis with this interactive tutorial: http://try.redis.io/.